 What, for example, is the true threat posed by cross-border cyber warfare?
-Only the risk assessor is capable of answering this question correctly, because he can see the hazard before it even becomes a threat.
-If a risk assessor tells a CEO of a major company or the President of the United States that there is an 89% or higher (‘Huge Risk’) chance of a risk of something in the future, then something must be done.
+Only the cyber risk assessor is capable of answering this question correctly, because he can see the hazard before it even becomes a threat.
+If a risk assessor tells a CEO of a major company — or even the President of the United States — that there is an 89% or higher (‘Huge Risk’) chance of a risk of something in the future, then something must be done.
 Especially if it involves hacking and/or Russians.

 The risk assessor, of course, is not there to tell anyone what should be done — he simply makes it quite clear that there is indeed a risk of something, and that it might be 89% or higher.

 Project management is the name given to anything that involves a project being managed, typically by a project manager.
 Project management can still be managed without a project manager, but it will be slower.